 French holidays: French national holidays and important dates 2017

-Here is a list of national French holidays in 2016, plus regional French holidays, school holidays, daylight saving, Mother's and Father's Days and other important dates in the French holiday calendar.
+Here is a list of French holidays in 2017, including regional and French national holidays plus other important holidays in France, such as French school holidays, daylight saving and Mother's and Father's Day.

-If you're living in France, mark your calendar with the below important dates of French public holidays.
-France observes 11 public holidays each year, however, only May Day is classed as a statutory (paid) public holiday in France; the entitlement to other paid public holidays and conditions for working on public holidays (such as higher pay) are left to the discretion of the employer-employee contract or union, so it's important to check.
+France observes 11 French public holidays each year, however, only May Day is classed as a statutory (paid) holiday in France; the entitlement to other paid French holidays and the conditions for working on French national holidays (such as higher pay) are left to the discretion of the employer-employee contract or union, so check the French holiday calendar when looking for jobs in France.

-Most of the French public holidays apply across the nation although two regions, Alsace and Lorraine, have two extra public holidays.
+Most French holidays apply across the nation although two regions, Alsace and Lorraine, have two extra French public holidays.
 The former German territory retained these two extra public holidays when it was returned to France at the end of WWI.